 Hours: Sunday-Thursday: 11:00AM-2:00AM; Friday-Saturday: 11:00AM-4:00AM

 3 – Shake Shack

 Shake Shack is a fast casual chain of burger restaurants founded in New York City in 2004.
-Since then, the chain has opened over 250 locations around the world.
+Since opening, the chain has expanded to over 250 locations around the world.
 One of those locations can be found at the New York-New York Hotel.
 Their signature burger is the ShackBurger, available in a single or double version.
-This burger is prepared with a freshly ground 100% Angus beef patty, lettuce, tomato and ShackSauce served on a fluffy and sweet potato roll.
+This burger is prepared with a freshly ground 100% Angus beef patty, lettuce, tomato, and ShackSauce served on a fluffy and sweet potato roll.
 What makes this burger so delicious is the juicy patty which is seared to perfection until crispy and charred on the outside.
 Other than burgers, Shake Shack is well known for their shakes, crinkle cut fries, and chicken sandwiches.
 If you have never tried Shake Shack before, give it a try.
 It gives In-N-Out Burger a run for their money.

 What to order: Double ShackBurger, Korean-Style Fried Chick’n (limited time only), Cheese Fries

 Address: 3790 S Las Vegas Blvd, Las Vegas, NV 89109 (located at the New York-New York)